-This article is based on a conference sponsored by the American Gastroenterological Association (AGA), with the financial support of independent medical education grants from Intercept Pharmaceuticals, Inc., Pfizer Inc., Allergan, and GENFIT, and the support of the following collaborating medical associations: American Association of Clinical Endocrinologists, American Academy of Family Physicians, American Association for the Study of Liver Diseases, American College of Osteopathic Family Physicians, American Diabetes Association, Endocrine Society, and The Obesity Society.
-The authors are grateful for the contributions of the participants in the July 2020 conference, who are listed, together with affiliations, in the Supplementary Material.
-Dr. Kanwal is a member at the Center for Innovations in Quality, Effectiveness and Safety (CIN-13-413), Michael E. DeBakey VA Medical Center, Houston, TX.
+This article is based on a conference sponsored by the American Gastroenterological Association (AGA), with the financial support of independent medical education grants from Intercept Pharmaceuticals, Inc, Pfizer Inc, Allergan, and GENFIT and the support of the following collaborating medical associations: American Association of Clinical Endocrinologists, American Academy of Family Physicians, American Association for the Study of Liver Diseases, American College of Osteopathic Family Physicians, American Diabetes Association, Endocrine Society, and The Obesity Society.
+The authors are grateful for the contributions of the participants in the July 2020 conference, who are listed, together with affiliations, in the online Supporting Information.
 In addition, the authors acknowledge Dr. Anya Karavanov for her assistance with the NASH Needs Assessment Survey; Dr. Terra Ziporyn, medical editor, for her assistance with the manuscript; and Alissa Effland for her assistance with the manuscript's graphics.